Managing Your Property Portfolio Tax Efficiently

 Property can be complicated so our property tax experts are here to navigate you through the rules and regulations.
-We will help you get your affairs structured properly and in the most tax efficient manner.
+We will help you get your property assets structured properly and in the most tax-efficient manner.

-There are tax implications of investing in buy-to-let properties.
+There are tax implications for investing in buy-to-let properties.
 At Haggards Crowther, we look after a number of experienced investors and those new to the world of property.
-Whether new or experienced, all need on-going advice regarding their property portfolio as part of their wider investment strategy.
+Whether new or experienced, all need on-going advice regarding their property assets, as part of their wider investment strategy.
 We also help those who are new to investing in property and need guidance on the tax implications.
-Our role varies from guidance and strategic input to calculation and submission of tax returns where property assets from part of the investment income
+Our role varies from guidance and strategic input to calculation and submission of tax returns where property assets form part of the investment income

-Many of the expenses you incur in managing the property can be offset against the income in calculating the profit.
+Many of the expenses you incur in managing your property assets can be offset against the income in calculating the profit.
 We can help guide you through the maze of allowances to ensure that the profit is both correctly calculated and accurately disclosed on your tax return.